 | Tinnanbar | Great Sandy Strait | Estuary |

-Nuclear power plants can be constructed at most of these sites however on a quite subjective basis we have selected three sites for deployment.
-These are listed in Table 4 – Possible mix to meet planned energy needs.
+Nuclear power plants can be constructed at most of these sites however on a subjective basis we have selected three sites to enable us to arrive at a costing for grid connections.
+These are listed in Table 3 – Possible mix to meet planned energy needs.

 | Location | 2050 | 2060 | |||